-As was the case with Strategic Direction 5 of the Mental Health Strategy for Canada, this chapter was developed through a process of engagement with the Assembly of First Nations, Inuit Tapiriit Kanatami, Métis National Council, the Congress of Aboriginal Peoples, and the National Association of Friendship Centres. drawing on policy documents and research that has been done through engagement with Elders and communities wherever possible.2 and values that can draw from a variety of traditional and Western sources.
+As was the case with Strategic Direction 5 of the Mental Health Strategy for Canada,1 this chapter was developed through a process of engagement with the Assembly of First Nations, Inuit Tapiriit Kanatami, Métis National Council, the Congress of Aboriginal Peoples, and the National Association of Friendship Centres. drawing on policy documents and research that has been done through engagement with Elders and communities wherever possible.2

+First Nations, Inuit and Métis cultures are distinct from one another and also encompass considerable diversity within each population as well as regional and local specificity.
+Indigenous people embrace a range of beliefs and values that can draw from a variety of traditional and Western sources.
 At the same time, there are also many shared principles with respect to understanding wellness.
 Many of these principles, such as promoting self-determination and dignity, adopting a holistic and strengths-based approach, fostering hope and purpose and sustaining meaningful relationships, are also the foundation of a recovery orientation as outlined throughout this document.